solarwinds/solarwinds-apm-node/README.md

 The SolarWinds APM Agent will first attempt to install a prebuilt binary add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).
 Prebuilt binaries are provided for various versions of Alpine, Centos, Amazon Linux and Red Hat Enterprise Linux.

 Only if finding an appropriate prebuilt binary fails, will the agent attempt to build the binary add-on from source using [node-gyp](https://github.com/nodejs/node-gyp#on-unix).
-In such a case, the target platform suld include the build toolchain.
+In such a case, the target platform should include the build toolchain.

 Building with node-gyp (via node-pre-gyp) requires: